 Altitude 1,463 feet

 Greensboro has extensive cross-country ski trails and one of the best small parks around – Barr Hill.
-From this vantage it’s possible to see all the distant mountain ranges.
-Enjoy the area’s organically grown produce, artisanal cheeses, Vermont crafters and artisans.
+From this vantage, it’s possible to see all the distant mountain ranges.
+Enjoy the area’s organically grown produce, artisanal cheeses, Vermont crafters, and artisans.

-Greensboro Bend, location of a train depot, is so named because of the horseshoe bend the railroad takes through the village.
+Greensboro Bend, the location of a train depot, is so named because of the horseshoe bend the railroad takes through the village.